 Kailu Guan is a fashion designer with technology savvy.
 Her design and research is a combination of fashion design, material/textile design, augmented reality, and wearable technology.
 Kailu graduated from Parsons fashion design BFA and studied textile design at Central Saint Martins College of Arts.
 She moved to New York from China when she was 18.

 Kailu recently joined the IDEO CoLab fellowship and participated in personal artificial intelligence projects.
-Prior to KG projects, Kailu was awarded to work on consulting project for Intel, Panasonic, and Hermès on wearable technology and business strategy during her time at Parsons.
+Prior to KG projects, Kailu was recruited to work on consulting projects for Intel, Panasonic, and Hermès on wearable technology and business strategy.
 She also has working experience with Uniqlo in Tokyo, the CFDA, and Jason Wu.
 Having great passion for entrepreneurship, Kailu started her start-up journey with Popshop in New York City.